ICE3037-2024Fall-Team2/LAS_student/README.md

 ### Admin
 - **Manage Reservations**: Approve or reject lab bookings and send automated notifications.
 - **Lab Scheduling**: Manage lab availability and prevent scheduling conflicts.
-- **Admin Tools**: Add or remove administrators to handle lab management.
+- **Admin Tools**: Add or remove administrators for lab management.

 ## Frontend Flowchart
 Below is a flowchart that illustrates the sequence of interactions and transitions between different user interfaces or screens in our application.